Architecture

 Sync Protocol

-Once authenticated, peers exchange file state using a content-addressed protocol:
+Once authenticated, the design calls for peers to exchange file state using a content-addressed protocol:

-- Manifest exchange - each peer sends a manifest listing file paths and their BLAKE3 hashes.
+- Manifest exchange - each peer sends a manifest listing file paths and their content hashes (BLAKE3).

-- Delta request - the receiver identifies files whose hashes differ and requests the content.
+- Delta request - the receiver identifies files whose hashes differ and requests only those.

-- Content transfer - files are sent as compressed (zstd) byte frames.
+- Content transfer - changed files are sent as compressed byte frames.

 - Acknowledgment - the receiver confirms receipt and updates its manifest.